ec-europa/europa-component-library/docs/decisions/002-browsers.md

 ## Decision

+The final decision is a mix of alternatives 1.1 and 2.1 (see below).

 We support the minimum browser versions [requested by the IPG](https://wikis.ec.europa.eu/pages/viewpage.action?spaceKey=WEBGUIDE&title=04.+Browser+support).
 We also support all the browsers which have more than 0.5% usage in Europe (according to StatCounter).

 Here is the `browserslist` configuration we use: